MaterializeInc/materialize/doc/developer/guide.md

 to be able to get help if something goes wrong.
 It's important to note that you **should not** install the "Rust" plugin, as it is known to conflict with Rust-Analyzer; the latter has far more advanced code navigation features and is the de-facto standard for developing Rust.
+If you use Rust-Analyzer, you may wish to change the target directory so it does not conflict with other cargo commands.
+You can do this by adding to the cargo check extra args "--target-dir" and "$NEWTARGET".

 Visual Studio Code also works well for editing Python; to work on the Python code in the Materialize repository, install the official Python extension from Microsoft